Conservatorship

 Clear Explanations And Practical Advice

-If you need help or advice about any aspect of your role as a conservator, our attorneys can bring clarity to the situation.
+If you’re located in Washtenaw or Lenawee County and need help or advice about any aspect of your role as a conservator, our attorneys can bring clarity to the situation.
 We will sit down with you and explain your options in plain and simple terms.
 And we will offer sound and practical legal advice so you can make an informed decision.
 Ultimately, you are in the best position to decide how to manage your loved one’s affairs.
 Our attorneys are trusted advisors who will make sure you have all of the information you need to proceed with confidence.